manus-team/Luaga/README.md

 ## Known Issues

+### No pictures is taken
+Sometimes raspistill seems to not be able to take a picture.
+Reason unknown, debugging necessary.

 ### Weird image problems

 Occasionally, blocks of pixels in some images seem to get mixed up and the images come out weird.